apple2373/word-learning.cogsci2020/README.md

 - See https://arxiv.org/abs/2006.02802

 ## Environment
-See `env.yml` for the exact environment.
+See [`env.yml`](./env.yml) for the exact environment.
 As a shortcut, you can use the following python binary as is.
 ```
 /data/stsutsui/public/word-learning.cogsci2020/miniconda/bin/python
 ```

 ## Image Data
 I copied the necessary image files into the following.
 - `./data/naming_3s_imgs`
 - `./data/test_images`

 The naming rule is same as experiment 13 where `cam07` is child view and `cam08` is parent view, and `frames` are raw frames, and `acuity` is after applied acuity filter.
+These are not included in the github but is in the salk.

 ## Training Data
 The point of this work is to make a training set based on a criteria, and then train CNNs.
 I represent each set as a txt file.
-These files are inside `./data/dataset_txt`.
+These files are inside [`./data/dataset_txt`](./data/dataset_txt).
 The name is sort of informative enough to figure out the corresponding set mentioned in the paper.
 It's a simple csv file to list path to images and corresponding labels.

 ## CNN training
-To train cnns, you need to go to the `./train_cnn` directory. `main.py` is the training script.
+To train cnns, you need to go to the `./train_cnn` directory. [`main.py`](./main.py) is the training script.
 This script should be readable.
 You can see the help to get the meanings of args.
 ```
 cd train_cnn
 /data/stsutsui/public/word-learning.cogsci2020/miniconda/bin/python main.py --help